 Iron Mountain Road was a wild twisting road with several hairpin turns.
-We drove carefully with both eyes on the road, we got excited when we saw the sign warning of buffalo.
+We drove carefully with both eyes on the road.
+But we got excited when we saw the sign warning of buffalo.
 Despite searching the fields and valleys, no buffalo would be seen on this trip.

-There were several single lane bridges, two of which framed a view off in the distance of Mt Rushmore.
-Be careful if you are trying to frame your picture through the bridge as cars and motorcycles speed up from both directions.
+We crossed several single lane bridges.
+Two of the bridges framed a view off in the distance of Mt Rushmore.
+We were careful as we tried to frame our picture through the bridge.
+Cars and motorcycles sped up from both directions.
 Pig tail turns on the twisty turn took us a full 360 degrees and then through more single lane bridges.

 Have you visited Mount Rushmore?
 Were you fascinated by the many faces of Mount Rushmore?
-Did you take the same scenic drive in as we did?